1970

 Note: Broadcast live through French radio (Europe 1).

-700923A 23rd September: Luxemburgian radio (Radio Luxemburg), incl.
+700923A 23rd September: French radio (RTL), incl.

-700923B 23rd September: Paris, France, Palais Des Sports.
+700923B 23rd September: Paris, France, Palais des Sports.
 Backstage.

 - harmonica-jam of MJ and Junior Wells (unverified)

-700923C 23rd September: Paris, France, Palais Des Sports
+700923C 23rd September: Paris, France, Palais des Sports

-700924A 24th September: Paris, France, Palais Des Sports
+700924A 24th September: Paris, France, Palais des Sports

-(Jumping Jack Flash/Roll Over Beethoven/Sympathy For The Devil/Stray Cat
+(Jumpin' Jack Flash/Roll Over Beethoven/Sympathy For The Devil/Stray Cat

 Blues/Love In Vain/Prodigal Son/Dead Flowers/Midnight Rambler/Live With Me/